Sharp eigenvalue bounds and minimal surfaces in the ball: The asymptotic behavior as goes to infinity

 Now we show that the multiplicity cannot be $1$.
 Indeed, if $m=1$, then $\Sigma_\infty$ is a smooth embedded free boundary solution inside the ball.
 At each boundary point $x$ of $\Sigma_\infty$ there is a density which is an integer multiple of $1/2$ and the tangent cone at any boundary point is a half-plane with integer multiplicity.
 This follows from the curvature estimate which holds for a blow-up sequence at a fixed distance from the boundary and implies that the rescaled surface is locally, away from the boundary, a union of graphs over the tangent plane.
 By Allard-type minimal surface regularity theorems (see \cite{GJ}), a boundary point $x$ is a smooth point if and only if the density at $x$ is equal to $1/2$.
 We use the argument of \cite{FL} to first show that $\Sigma_\infty$ is connected.
 Indeed if we have two connected components $\Sigma'$ and $\Sigma''$, then we can find nearest points $x'\in\bar{\Sigma'}$ and $x''\in\bar{\Sigma''}$.
 By the maximum principle both points lie on $\p B^3$, and it follows that the density of $\Sigma'$ at $x'$ is $1/2$ as is the density of $\Sigma''$ at $x''$.
 By the boundary maximum principle (see \cite{FL}) we get a contradiction.
 Therefore we conclude that $\Sigma_\infty$ is connected.
-We do not know how to rule out the existence of a free boundary surface with infinite topology in general, but in this case since the metrics on $\Sigma_{k'}$ are converging to that of $\Sigma_\infty$, we may use the argument of Proposition \ref{hole} to punch a hole in $\Sigma_\infty$ and strictly increase $\sigma_1L$.
+We do not know how to rule out the existence of a free boundary surface with infinite topology in general, but in this case since the metrics on $\Sigma_{k'}$ are converging to that of $\Sigma_\infty$, we may use the argument of Proposition \ref{sigma*_inc} to punch a hole in $\Sigma_\infty$ and strictly increase $\sigma_1L$.
 Because of the convergence, when we punch a corresponding hole in $\Sigma_{k'}$ for $k'$ large we get a sequence of genus $0$ surfaces with $\sigma_1L$ converging to a number greater than $\lim_k\sigma^*(0,k)$ a contradiction.
-Therefore we have $m\geq 2$.
+To be more precise the increase we obtain on $\sigma_1L$ depends on the number $\epsilon$ in the proof of Proposition \ref{sigma*_inc}, and if the $\Sigma_k$ are converging to a smooth limiting surface, then this number is uniform as we see directly from the argument.
+Therefore the surfaces cannot be converging and we must have $m\geq 2$.

 Since $m\geq 2$, it must be true that $\Sigma_\infty$ contains the origin since otherwise the distance from the origin to $\Sigma_k$ would be bounded from below, and the ray from the nearest point would intersect $\Sigma_k$ at $m$ points contradicting the star-shaped property.
 It also follows that $m=2$ since otherwise one of the rays from the origin orthogonal to the plane $T_0\Sigma_\infty$ would intersect $\Sigma_k$ in at least two points.
 Now it must be true that $x\cdot\nu$ is identically zero on $\Sigma_\infty$ and hence $\Sigma_\infty$ is a cone (and therefore a plane since it is smooth).
 This follows because if $x\cdot\nu>0$ at some point, then the ray from the origin to $x$ intersects $\Sigma_\infty$ transversally at $x$.
 This implies that the ray intersects $\Sigma_{k'}$ in two points for $k'$ large, a contradiction.
 Therefore $m=2$ and $\Sigma_\infty$ is a plane.